saifulkhan/storytelling-vis/README.md

 3. **Create story**: Create a plot and set its data and plot properties.
 We provide some example plots such as `LinePlot`, `MirroredBarChart`, `ParallelCoordinatePlot`, available in `src/components/plots` GitHub repository.

 4. **Animate the story**: Use play and pause button to animate the story.
-See example hooks in GitHub repository `src/hooks/`.
+See the animation controllers in GitHub repository `src/animation-controller`.

-For example,
+For example (using React but you can use any other framework):

 ```tsx
 import * as msb from 'meta-storyboard';